juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/03_Joining_Tables_and_Census_Data.md

   * In the column field, choose 'Foreign' and click on the `Classify` button.
 The panel in the middle should populate with 5 different ranges of values.
   * The default mode of classification is `Equal Interval`.
   * You will notice that the breaks start from 0 and advance in increments of 1660.2.
 The `Equal Interval` takes the full range of the *values* and divides it into the number of classes (in our case, 5).
-  * If you click on the `Histogram` option and then on the `Load Values` button you will see how the program divides the data.
+  * If you click on the `Histogram` option and then on the `Load values` button you will see how the program divides the data.
   * Click `OK` and take a look at the map.

   ![Equal Interval](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/03_Joining_Tables_and_Census_Data/16_Equal_Interval.png)